 What Does A Noa Mattress Mattress Feel Like To Lie On?

-Noa is designed for most people to sleep comfortably.
-Since they only make one mattress with one firmness, this is a must.
+The Noa hybrid is designed for most people to sleep comfortably, with a universally comfortable rating of medium firm.
 I’d describe the firmness of the Noa mattress at around a 6 on the mattress firmness scale.
 This is the balancing point where those who like a firm mattress and those who like a softer mattress can usually find a good middle ground.

 As Noa is a mattress that contains both pocket coil springs and latex (which is naturally bouncier than memory foam), you can expect this mattress to have a bit more bounce than an all foam mattress such as Ecosa.
 The generous layer of memory foam will still allow for good conforming pressure relief, but this will work in combination with the latex above it to stop you from feeling like you’re sinking into the mattress.